kmille/borgctl/README.md

 2023-12-26_11:22:08
 ```

+### borg passphrase: ask vs ask-always
+If you don't want to keep your borg passphrase on your disk, you can use `ask` or `ask-always`.
+If you specify `ask` in your config file as passphrase, you will be ask during runtime for the passphrase.
+The difference between `ask` and `ask-always`: That's interesting if you run borgctl with multiple config files and different configurations.
+You get always asked for the password if you specify `ask-always`.
+If you run borgctl with three config files and every config file has `ask` specified, it only asks you for the first run.
+Then, it uses the previously entered password.

+### Misc

 In config file, you can specify the borg binary (borg_binary) used for invocation.
 You can also add environment variables.
 If you need help for a borg command, you can just add `help` (like `borgctl list help`).
+You can change default arguments for specific borg commands by adding/modifying `borg_$command_arguments` in the config file (like `borg_create_arguments`).